gruntjs-updater/grunt-firefox-package/README.md

 Making the mini manifest is finicky, because it requires information to be duplicated from the main manifest, and installation will fail if those duplicated values don't match exactly [(1)][1].

-Furthermore, it requires some additional information (such as the package file size) that mean it't not just a copy/paste job.
+Furthermore, it requires some additional information (such as the package file size) that mean it's not a simple copy/paste job.
 This task attempts to automate the process.

 This task is intended to interoperate with [grunt-firefox-manifest][2], such that you can use `firefox-manifest` to build your main manifest from your `package.json`, then use `firefox-package` to build the final distributable using the generated  manifest.